Trade Forex Trading

 Currency Crosses

-These are the currency pairs that do not have USD and involve cross-currency transactions.
+These currency pairs do not include the USD and involve cross-currency transactions.

 Example: